 It is relaxing for the mind and soul and helps to take the stress away.
-Finding the best acoustic guitar, however, is not as simple as it might otherwise appear.
+Finding the great acoustic guitar, however, is not as simple as it might otherwise appear.

 With so many models available on the market, picking the right one for you might turn out to be quite the daunting task.

 luckily, we’ve done the hard part for you by spending countless hours testing the different guitar models to bring you our review of the 5 best acoustic guitars under $500.

 Editor Pick Best Acoustic Guitars Under $500 of 2018